-Fossil fuel combustion and other human activities are currently emitting about 30 billion tons or 30 Gigatons of CO2 into the atmosphere each year.
+Today, fossil fuel combustion and other human activities are currently contributing about 39billion tons or 39 Gigatons of CO2 into the atmosphere each year.
 So for each ton of carbon that is put in, we get 3.7 tons of CO2.
 This is only a small fraction (4%) of the 770 Gigatons of CO2 emitted into the atmosphere each year by natural processes in the ocean and on land.
-However, unlike the human activities, which only emit CO2 into the atmosphere, these natural processes absorb as well as emit CO2.
-In fact, atmospheric CO2 measurements collected by a global network of surface stations indicate that these natural CO2 “sinks” not only absorb almost all of the CO2 emitted by natural processes, they also absorb almost half of the CO2 that is being emitted by human activities as well.
+However, unlike the human activities, which only emit CO2 into the atmosphere, these same natural processes absorb as well as emit CO2.
+In fact, atmospheric CO2 measurements collected by a global network of surface stations indicate that these natural CO22 "sinks” not only absorb almost all of the CO2 emitted by natural processes, they also absorb almost half of the CO2 that is being emitted by human activities as well.

 The concentration of CO2 in the atmosphere is measured in “parts per million by volume” (ppmv).
 For example, in 1970, atmospheric measurements indicated that about 330 out of every million air molecules was a CO2 molecule, yielding a concentration of 330 ppmv.
-Over the past 40 years, human emissions have increased the CO2 concentration by 1 to 2 ppmv per year, such that by 2011, the atmospheric CO2 concentration had increased by over 18% to values over 390 ppmv.
-If these CO2 increases continue over a sufficient period of time, this efficient greenhouse gas could reduce the Earth's ability to thermal radiation to space, altering its climate.
+Over the past 40 years, human emissions have increased the CO2 concentration by 1 to 2 ppmv per year, such that by 2013, the atmospheric CO2 concentration had increased by over 25% to values at or near 400 ppmv.
+At this rate and over a sufficient period of time, this efficient greenhouse gas will impact the Earth's climate.

-The global coverage, spatial resolution, and accuracy of OCO-2 measurements will provide a basis to characterize and monitor the geographic distribution of CO2 sources and sinks and quantify their variability.
+OCO-2 measurements will provide the global coverage, spatial resolution, and accuracy to provide a basis to characterize and monitor the geographic distribution of CO2 sources and sinks and quantify their variability.
 Based on these measurements, scientists will map the natural and man-made processes that regulate the exchange of CO2 between the Earth's surface and the atmosphere on both regional to continental scales.
-These measurements will enable more reliable forecasts of the atmospheric CO2 abundance and its impact on the Earth's climate.
+These measurements will allow more reliable forecasts of the atmospheric CO2 abundance and its impact on the Earth's climate.

 The OCO-2 mission will contribute to a large number of additional scientific investigations that are related to the global carbon cycle.
 Among these studies are: